-It was very interesting because I had lots of opportunities.
+It has been very interesting because I have had lots of opportunities.
 I still think that Chile is a country of opportunity.
 There are lots of things to do and many cheap flights to nearby countries.
-I really enjoyed my stay there.
+I really enjoy my stay here.

 I taught a couple of courses in a different institute for a couple of months and then I started having private classes.
 As a result, I was hired by an insurance company as a full-time, in-company teacher.
 I had at least 20 students there.
 Actually, it’s been my best job so far.

-You shifted to teaching English online when you returned to Russia right before the pandemic hit.
-How did you adapt yourself and your teaching techniques to the online classroom?
+You returned to Russia temporarily when the pandemic hit, and taught English online.
+How did you adapt to the online classroom?

 Actually, all my online private students nowadays are from Chile.
 These people really appreciate me as a professional and they still write to me whenever they have to improve something or if they have a speech or a very important presentation.